stleary/JSON-java/README.md

 The package compiles on Java 1.6-1.8.

+# With commit [#515 Merge tests and pom and code](https://github.com/stleary/JSON-java/pull/515), the structure of the project has changed from a flat directory containing all of the Java files to a directory structure that includes unit tests.
+If you have difficulty using the new structure, please open an issue so we can work through it.

 **JSONObject.java**: The `JSONObject` can parse text from a `String` or a `JSONTokener` to produce a map-like object.
 The object provides methods for manipulating its